apify/apify-docs/sources/academy/tutorials/python/process_data_using_python.md

 axes.figure.tight_layout()
 ```

 As the last step, we need to save the plot to a record in a [key-value store](/platform/storage/key-value-store) on the Apify platform, so that we can access it later.
-We save the rendered figure with the plot to an in-memory buffer, and then save the contents of that buffer to the default key-value store of the actor run through its resource subclient.
+We save the rendered figure with the plot to an in-memory buffer, and then save the contents of that buffer to the default key-value store of the Actor run through its resource subclient.

 ```python
 # Get the resource sub-client for working with the default key-value store of the run